unicode-org/cldr/docs/site/downloads/cldr-46.md

 ## Migration

 1. Databases that use collation keys are sensitive to any changes in collation, and will need reindexing.
-This can happen with any CLDR release (especially those for a new version of Unicode), but more characters are affected in this release: see above.
+This can happen with any CLDR release (especially those for a new version of Unicode), but more characters are affected in this release: see a summary [above](#collation-data-changes).
 2. Two collation variants are to be dropped in a v46.1 release: zh-u-co-gb2312 and zh-u-co-big5han.
 These matched the ordering of two legacy character encodings.
 3. The `light-speed` data was withdrawn from many locales, because the purpose (as an internal prefix for **light-second**, **light-minute**, etc.) was misunderstood.
 Implementations may hold off supporting it until the data is complete — expected for CLDR v47.